lucarv/connfac-lab/LAB 2/README.md

 systemctl restart iotedge
 `

-You can verify that the Edge Device is ready to be further configured by adding modules and pipelines.
-As we have learnt, this is done by pushing a deployment manifest to the edge device.
-We will do that from the Portal.
+You can verify that the Edge Device is ready to be further configured by means of a deployment manifest.
+A manifest is a json document containing modules and pipelines.
+Modules can be downloaded from any docker repository, and some of them are available at the Edge Market place on the Azure Portal.
+We will fetch a module that will simulate a device sending telemetry.

+To deploy your first module from the Azure Marketplace, use the following steps:
+1. In the Azure portal, enter Simulated Temperature Sensor into the search and open the Marketplace result.
+2. Choose an IoT Edge device to receive this module.
+On the Target Devices for IoT Edge Module page, provide the appropriate info.
+Select "Create".
+This will take you back to the device pane on the portal, it will show the module in the list of deployment modules.
+3. We will only deploy one module now, so press "Next" to configure the pipeline.
+4. For now, you want all messages from all modules to go to IoT Hub ($upstream).
+It's  autopopulated, just select "Next"
+5. The next pane will show you the deployment manifest.
+Take a minute to inspect the JSON file.
+Then press "Submit"

 ![](images/manifestready.png )